 Kakegawa Castle was originally built in the Bunmei Era (1469–1487) by a retainer of the powerful Imagawa Clan.
-The Imagawa Clan ruled the Western part of what is now Shizuoka Prefecture until the famous defeat of Imagawa Yoshimoto by Oda Nobunaga at the Battle of Okehazama in 1560.
+The Imagawa Clan ruled the Western Region of what is now Shizuoka Prefecture until the famous defeat of Imagawa Yoshimoto by Oda Nobunaga at the Battle of Okehazama in 1560.
 Kakegawa Castle was then surrendered to Tokugawa forces and around 1590 it was transferred to a retainer of Toyotomi Hideyoshi named Yamauchi Kazutoyo who completely rebuilt the castle.
 The current layout of the castle and some of the stone walls and moat date back to this period.
 Kakegawa Castle was kept in repair throughout the Tokugawa Era (1600-1868).
 However, the tenshukaku (keep tower) was destroyed in 1854 by the Ansei Tōkai earthquake and not rebuilt.
 After the Meiji Restoration, parts of Kakegawa Castle were used as administrative offices and the castle grounds were turned into a public park.

 Although there are over 100 castles still extant in Japan, Kakegawa Castle was the first castle restored with wood and traditional Japanese building techniques instead of steel-reinforced concrete.
 In 1994, Kakegawa Castle underwent extensive renovations with funds raised largely from public donations.
 The tenshukaku (keep tower) was rebuilt from original plans that had survived through the ages using traditional Japanese carpentry and shirojikui plaster (made with straw and rice paste).
 Displays in the tenshukaku detail the painstaking restoration process.